Skip to main content

 EBITDA

-In FY2023, EBITDA remained high due to increased depreciation and amortization and interest expenses, despite adecrease in pre-tax profit compared with the previous year.
+In FY2024, EBITDA remained high due to increased depreciation and amortization, despite a decrease in pre-tax profit compared to the previous year.

 EBITDA = Earnings before interest and taxes* + Depreciation and amortization + Interest expenses